Florida Citizens Alliance

 Protecting Kids and Promoting the 1st Amendment:

-- Protect children’s mental health and promote the 1st amendment by limiting
+- Protect children’s mental health and promote the 1st amendment by limiting minors’ access to obscene materials in schools.

-elected superintendents. - Respect the anonymity of Florida teachers by creating a “whistle-blower”
+- Respect the anonymity of Florida teachers by creating a “whistle-blower” program that shields whistle-blowers from school district retribution.

-program that shields whistle-blowers from school district retribution. - Require public schools to display the 10 commandments in classrooms.
+- Require public schools to display the 10 commandments in classrooms.

 2023 Legislative Agenda